 Anemia has occurred in NSAID-treated patients.
 This may be due to occult or gross blood loss, fluid retention, or an incompletely described effect on erythropoiesis.
 If a patient treated with diclofenac sodium/misoprostol has any signs or symptoms of anemia, monitor hemoglobin or hematocrit.

-NSAIDs, including diclofenac sodium/misoprostol, may increase the risk of bleeding events.
-Co-morbid conditions such as coagulation disorders or concomitant use of warfarin and other anticoagulants, antiplatelet agents (e.g., aspirin), and serotonin reuptake inhibitors (SSRIs) and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
+NSAIDs, including diclofenac, a component of diclofenac sodium/misoprostol, may increase the risk of bleeding events.
+Co-morbid conditions such as coagulation disorders or concomitant use of warfarin and other anticoagulants, antiplatelet drugs (e.g., aspirin), and SSRIs and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
 Monitor these patients for signs of bleeding [see Drug Interactions (7)].

 Masking of Inflammation and Fever

-The pharmacological activity of diclofenac sodium/misoprostol in reducing inflammation, and possibly fever, may diminish the utility of diagnostic signs in detecting infections.
+The pharmacological activity of diclofenac, a component of diclofenac sodium/misoprostol, in reducing inflammation, and possibly fever, may diminish the utility of diagnostic signs in detecting infections.

-Because serious GI bleeding, hepatotoxicity, and renal injury can occur without warning symptoms or signs, consider monitoring patients on long-term NSAID treatment with a CBC and a chemistry profile periodically [see Warnings and Precautions (5.2, 5.6)].
+Because serious GI bleeding, hepatotoxicity, and renal injury can occur without warning symptoms or signs, consider monitoring patients on long-term NSAID treatment with a complete blood count (CBC) and a chemistry profile periodically [see Warnings and Precautions (5.2, 5.6)].

 The following adverse reactions are discussed in greater detail in other sections of the labeling: